JanSharp/VRCEntitySystem/notes.md

 - [ ] physics entities that are awake by default do not go to sleep when the rigid body stops moving, since the update loop does not start and there is no responsible player
 - [ ] use the fact that entity prefabs are actually already instances in the scene, specifically by using te \[SingletonReference\] attribute for entities and entity extensions
 - [ ] split the internal name of entities into 2 fields: namespace and internal name.
 Neither of those are allowed to contain a `.`, as they will get combined into one script like this: `namespace.internal-name`
+- [x] make custom inspector for entities and physics entity extensions simply to remove the line that gets drawn by default by the UdonSharp inspector